faizan-ee/Network_Support_Engineer_Interview_Task/readme.md

 ## References and Resources

 Resources that supported this work:
-- GitHub documentation on README best practices (why clear docs matter) :contentReference[oaicite:3]{index=3}
+- GitHub documentation on README best practices (why clear docs matter).
-- Community RouterOS modules for Ansible automation :contentReference[oaicite:4]{index=4}
+- Community RouterOS modules for Ansible automation.
-- MikroTik RADIUS conceptual guide from official RouterOS docs :contentReference[oaicite:5]{index=5}
+- MikroTik RADIUS conceptual guide from official RouterOS docs.

 These helped shape the automation approach and README structure.